AndreyGeonya/img-bfs/README.md

         }
     });

-Currently just <i>onvisit</i> event supported.
-This event rises when img-bfs visits each pixel.
+Currently, only <i>onvisit</i> event is supported.
+This event is fired when img-bfs visits each pixel.

 Event object structure: